Bryan De La Cruz Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.82 team ERA that ranks 20th among all MLB pitching staffs.
+- The Diamondbacks have a 4.87 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender the fourth-most home runs in baseball (21 total, 1.6 per game).
+- Diamondbacks pitchers combine to rank 25th in baseball in home runs allowed (21 total, 1.5 per game).

-- The Diamondbacks will send Bumgarner (0-1) to the mound for his third start of the season.
+- The Diamondbacks are sending Nelson (1-0) out to make his third start of the season.

-- In his most recent appearance -- out of the bullpen on Wednesday -- the left-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed six innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.